jjfleet/251-A1/README.md

-# ** DUE WEDNESDAY 12th SEPTEMBER 11PM **
+# 159.251 Software Design and Construction
-# 159251 Assignment 1
+# Assignment 1

+This assignment was jointly completed by:
+Josh Fleet - 15390549
+Glen Ward - 13051097

 ## Task 1: Shell scripting
-Markdown format todo list files are in the `./data/files` directory You can save the scripts you write in this directory.
+Markdown format todo list files are in the `./data/files` directory.

-## Task 2: Development
+## Task 2: Software Development
 ### Running the web application
 You will need to install [Apache Maven](https://maven.apache.org/) to manage the project.